Table of Contents: One Up On Wall Street Book Summary

 Do you see a particular company opening up all over the place?
 That’s a good sign and could indicate it’s a fast grower.

-Or, are you seeing stores shut down, like back in the Blockbuster days, or more recently Toys Are Us days?
+Or, do you see stores shut down, like back in the Blockbuster days, or more recently Toys Are Us days?
 That’s a bad sign.

 Look for Share Buybacks